학술논문

 Abstract

-The COMET experiment focuses on searching for the direct conversion of a muon into an electron with aluminum nuclei without emitting a neutrino (so-called $\mu\rightarrow e$ conversion).
-This conversion violates charged lepton flavor conservation law, a fundamental principle in the Standard Model.
-The COMET experiment requirement is to achieve the muon-to-electron conversation sensitivity on a level of $10^{-17}$.
-The Straw Tracker System (STS) based on straw tubes could provide the necessary spatial resolution of 150 $\mu$m and the electron momentum resolution better than 200 keV/c.
+The COMET experiment focuses on searching for the direct conversion of a muon into an electron on an aluminum nucleus without emitting a neutrino (so-called $\mu\rightarrow e$ conversion).
+This conversion violates the lepton flavor conservation law, a fundamental principle in the Standard Model.
+The COMET experiment aims to achieve the muon-to-electron conversion sensitivity on a level of $10^{-17}$.
+The Straw Tracker System (STS) based on straw tubes could provide the necessary spatial resolution of 150 $\mu$m to achieve an momentum resolution for 105 MeV/c electrons better than 200 keV/c.
 The COMET experiment will be separated into two phases.
-Phase-I will operate with the 3.2 kW 8-GeV-proton beam, and Phase-II will operate with beam intensity increased to 56 kW.
-STS must operate in a vacuum with 1 bar internal pressure applied to straws.
-The initial design of 10-mm-diameter straws developed for phase-I will not be as efficient with the 20 times increased beam intensity of Phase II, but the new STS design based on 5-mm-diameter 12-$\mu$m thick straws could fully satisfy the required efficiency.
-The mechanical properties of these straws, such as sagging, elongation, dependence of the diameter on over-pressure, etc, are discussed in this article.
+Phase-I will operate with the 3.2-kW 8-GeV-proton beam, and Phase-II will operate with the beam intensity increased to 56 kW.
+The STS must operate in a vacuum with the inner pressure of 1 bar applied to straws.
+The initial design of 10-mm-diameter straws developed for Phase-I will not be as efficient with the 20 times higher beam intensity of Phase II, but the new STS design based on 5-mm-diameter 12-$\mu$m-thick straws could fully satisfy the required efficiency.
+The mechanical properties of these straws, such as sagging, displacement, and dependence of the diameter on overpressure, are discussed in this article.